GitbookIO/repofs/README.md

 #### Changes

-Until being commited, repofs keep a record of changes per files.
+Until being commited, repofs keeps a record of changes per files.

 Revert all non-commited changes using: